jcbird/APOGEE-Data-Tutorial/README.md

 ipython notebook
 ```

 This will load an ipython console inside your browser.
-You can then click on the notebook to run it.
+Click on *APOGEE Data "Zero to Hero".ipynb* to run the tutorial.
+The full output (including all plots) can be viewed without running the tutorial by viewing *APOGEE Data "Zero to Hero" Output.ipynb*.
 You may receive a message informing you that the notebook format version will be converted.
-You can proceed.
+Ignore the warning.

 ### Requirements
 - `python`  2.7 or later (python3 compatible)